nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_discharge_details.md

 			<td>The specialty or department responsible for the patient at the time of discharge</td>
 			<td>0 to 1</td>
 			<td>R</td>
 			<td>Text for either the main specialty of the discharging clinician (as held on the Spine Directory Service), or the department from which the patient is discharged.
-The specialty <b>SHOULD</b> populated in the <b>PractitionerRole.specialty</b> FHIR element.
+The specialty <b>SHOULD</b> be populated in the <b>PractitionerRole.specialty</b> FHIR element.
 The profile is currently bound to the FHIR ValueSet <a href="http://hl7.org/fhir/stu3/valueset-c80-practice-codes.html">c80-practice-codes</a> as preferred.
 This is proposed to be replaced by NHS Data main specialty code and therfore the current guidance is to not use the preferred ValueSet but to replace it using a code from <a href="https://www.datadictionary.nhs.uk/data_dictionary/attributes/m/main_specialty_code_de.asp?shownav=1">MAIN SPECIALTY CODE</a>.
 The FHIR CodeSystem element should be populated with "https://www.datadictionary.nhs.uk".
 As an alternative this element may be populated with a SNOMED CT concept and the FHIR CodeSystem element populated with "http://snomed.info/sct".

 Note further guidance will be issues in a later release of the specification.</td>
 		</tr>